Former San Francisco Fire Commissioner Don Carmignani brutally assaulted in Marina District

 - San Francisco Fillmore District residents fed up with with crime, homelessness, drug abuse

-No arrest have been made in Lee's slaying, but both violent assaults have ignited an intense debate over safety in the city.
+No arrests have been made in Lee's slaying, but both violent assaults have ignited an intense debate over safety in the city.

 "Growing up in the Bay Area, in San Jose, I've been to San Francisco several times, and I definitely don't consider SF safe," said Christina Nguyen, who is a tech worker whose job is in the Rincon Hill neighborhood.
 "There are pockets where I don't feel comfortable walking through in the middle of the day.
 I would walk around it.
 Get a car."